sotrh/learn-wgpu/docs/showcase/pong/README.md

 }
 ```

-We then have to do some web specific stuff if we are on that platform.
+We then have to do some web-specific stuff if we are on that platform.

 ```rust
 #[cfg(target_arch = "wasm32")]